openmediavault/openmediavault-docs/administration/storage/sharedfolders.rst

 Permissions can be edited per :doc:`shared folder </administration/storage/sharedfolders>` or :doc:`user </administration/users>`.

 If a permission is changed, it means a change in the |sf| database section.
-This database event will trigger a reconfiguration of SMB, FTP and AFP, and it will also restart all the preceding daemons.
+This database event will trigger a reconfiguration of SMB/CIFS or FTP, and it will also restart the preceding daemons.
 A |sf| service not using the permission information from the database entry does not get reconfigured/restarted if only a permission change occurs.